ujjwalshiva/ujjwalshiva/README.md

 - 🌐 Have a look at [My Website](https://ujjwalshiva.github.io/)
 - 🔭  I’m currently learning amazing frameworks like React, VueJS
-- 🌱  Active Participant in Coding Competitions
+- 🌱  Active Participant in Coding Competitions/Hackathons
 - 💬  Ask me about **anything and everything!** Would love to collaborate and help
 - 😄  Pronouns: He/Him
 - ⚡️  Fun fact: I use a Gaming Mouse for everything except Gaming 😅